epfl-lasa/ds_motion_generator/README.md

 ```
 $ rosdep install --from-paths . --ignore-src --rosdistro indigo
 ```
+# Usage
 These are the components that you need to run a proper "DS motion generator":

 1. Launch file: where you can define
-   1. the name of the inout topic (potentially a position signal)
+   1. the name of the input topic (potentially a position signal)
    1. the name of the output topic (potentially a desired velocity signal)
    1. the name of the topic for the filtered output.
    1. the location to the GMM paramaeters (i.e., a yaml file contating Prior, Mu, and Sigma)